← Back to blog

 Part 1: Distributed Rate Limiting with Redis

-The token bucket algorithm handles both sustained load and burst capacity.
-Tokens refill at a constant rate (thousands per minute for LLM RPM), and accumulated tokens allow temporary spikes.
+We use the token bucket algorithm because it handles both sustained load and burst capacity.
+Tokens refill at a constant rate, and accumulated tokens allow temporary spikes.

 For LLM APIs, we need two buckets per provider:

-• TPM bucket — Tokens per minute (prevents burning through quota with large prompts)
+• TPM bucket — Tokens per minute (prevents burning quota with large prompts)

 The Redis Challenge: Atomicity